 What drives hotel profitability?

 Hotel profitability is driven by a combination of factors, including revenue generation supported by inventory management, operational efficiency, and effective cost management.
 Revenue generation is influenced by occupancy rates, average daily rates, and the ability to maximize revenue through effective pricing strategies and sales of ancillary services.
-Operational efficiency involves streamlining processes, optimizing labor and resource allocation, and implementing technology to reduce costs and improve productivity.
+Operational efficiency involves automating processes, optimizing labor and resource allocation, and implementing technology to reduce costs and improve productivity.
 Effective cost management requires careful monitoring and control of expenses, such as labor, utilities, and supplies, while maintaining a high standard of guest satisfaction and service quality.